vuejs/vue-test-utils/docs/upgrading-to-v1/README.md

 ### `name`

 Asserting against `name` encourages testing implementation details, which is a bad practice.
-Avoid this is possible.
 If you need this feature, though, you can use `vm.$options.name` for Vue components or `element.tagName` for DOM nodes.
 Again, consider if you really need this test - it's likely you don't.

 ### `setMethods` and `mountingOptions.methods`